equalitie/ouinet/README.md

 All the steps above only need to be done once.

-Before you start the Ouinet client, you must run some local GNUnet services.
-Execute the following command:

-    env BUILD=ouinet-build REPOS=ouinet-repos ouinet/scripts/start-gnunet-services.sh client & gn=$!

-Give it a few seconds and start the Ouinet client by running:
+Now start the Ouinet client by running:

     ouinet-build/client --repo ouinet-repos/client